DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 - Use assertive language ("will" instead of "should") for criteria
 - Keep font size consistent throughout

+## Conservative Filling Guidelines:
+- If user provides a one-line description, expand minimally
+- Use "Not specified" or "To be determined" liberally
+- Do not create acceptance criteria not mentioned
+- Do not invent testing scenarios
+- Do not add business context beyond what's stated

 ## Language Guidelines:
-- Start Story section with standard user story format
+- Use standard user story format only if user provides all components
+- Quote the user's exact requirements
+- Mark gaps clearly with "To be determined"
-- Keep Context section concise and business-focused
+- Keep descriptions factual and minimal

-- Make Acceptance Criteria actionable and testable
+**The goal is to accurately capture feature requests without adding assumptions or requirements not provided by the user.**

+## Examples of What NOT to Do:
-- Focus Testing section on user perspective, not technical implementation
+- DON'T create user personas not mentioned
-- Use clear, direct language that minimizes ambiguity

-**The goal is to transform brief feature requests into comprehensive, user-centered stories that provide clear direction for development teams and ensure features deliver real value to users.**
+- DON'T add acceptance criteria beyond what's stated
+- DON'T invent testing scenarios
+- DON'T assume business value or context
+- DON'T expand the story beyond user input

 **Important:** Do not include a ticket title in your output.
 Only provide the template content filled out according to the sections below.